NU in Chicago

 Past Events

-Each quarter, CCE offers at least one additional excursion or special event.
-Some of these programs have included special access to existing events like the Chicago Humanities Festival or Chicago Ideas Week, visits to historic sites like Jane Addams Hull House or the South Side Community Arts Center, or special activities like smaller neighborhood tours led by civically engaged young alumni, or a visit to the Chicago’s West Side to retrace Martin Luther King Jr.’s time living in North Lawndale.
+As a result of student interest, the program then expanded to offer year-round opportunities open to all students, typically at least one per quarter.
+NU in Chicago has offered special access to citywide events like the Chicago Humanities Festival or Chicago Ideas Week, visits to historic sites like the Jane Addams Hull House or the South Side Community Arts Center, and special activities like neighborhood tours led by civically engaged young alumni, or a visit to the Chicago’s West Side to retrace Martin Luther King Jr.’s time living in North Lawndale.

 News Segment on NU in Chicago